-In a life-threatening emergency, DIAL 9-1-1.
+STEP 1 Call 9-1-1 In a life-threatening emergency, DIAL 9-1-1.
 Stay calm and speak clearly; Allow the 9-1-1 operator to direct conversation.
 State the emergency, have specific location information.
-State the emergency is a specific location information.
-Be prepared to answer questions. • Hang up only when the 9-1-1 operator directs you to do so. • Use the Catapult EMS system to notify your site of the incident and direct any required action • Notify the District Office, D. T. Martin, Jim Huber or Scott Meyer, (only one) NO OTHER NOTIFICATIONS BY THE SCHOOL SITE ARE REQUIRED.
-SITE STAFF ARE FREE TO FOCUS ON MANAGING THE INCIDENT ON SITE. • The contacted District Rep will have the responsibility of contacting other district staff as appropriate for awareness or response. • The District Rep will notify the Coordinator of Safe Schools, and the Communication and Community Engagement Office • The Coordinator of Safe School will respond to the site and act as a direct line of contact to the district executive team • The Executive team will communicate with the board, Superintendent, Cabinet Members, and other Directors. • All news media inquiries should be referred to the Communication and Community Engagement Office so that site staff may focus on managing the incident. • The communication team will collaborate with site admin to develop a communication plan that may include mass notifications and/or email.
-Communication will be prioritized to: Site staff & District personnel - then Students, families & guardians - then Media - all media request one to go through communication department
+Be prepared to answer questions.
+Hang up only when the 9-1-1 operator directs you to do so.
+STEP 2 Use the Catapult EMS system to notify your site of the incident and direct any required action Call Safe Schools Notify the District Office, D. T. Martin, Jim Huber or Scott Meyer, (only one) NO OTHER NOTIFICATIONS BY THE SCHOOL SITE ARE REQUIRED.
+SITE STAFF ARE FREE TO FOCUS ON MANAGING THE INCIDENT ON SITE.
+STEP 3 • The contacted District Rep will have the responsibility of contacting other district staff as appropriate for awareness or response.
+Safe Schools Logs and Alerts The District Rep will notify the Coordinator of Safe Schools, and the Communication and Community Engagement Office Lines of Communicatio n The Coordinator of Safe School will respond to the site and act as a direct line of contact to the district executive team The Executive team will communicate with the board, Superintendent, Cabinet Members, and other Directors.
+News Media All news media inquiries should be referred to the Communication and Community Engagement Office so that site staff may focus on managing the incident.